Festivals & Events

 How to Get There

-From Shinjuku Station, take the Odakyu Line to Hakone-Yumoto Station, about a 90-minute ride.
-Alternatively, you can take the Tokaido Shinkansen from Tokyo Station to Odawara Station, and then take the Hakone Tozan Line from Odawara Station to Hakone-Yumoto Station.
-This option takes 55 minutes.
+Take the Tokaido Shinkansen from Tokyo Station to Odawara Station, and then take the Hakone Tozan Line from Odawara Station to Hakone-Yumoto Station (about 55 minutes)

 While Hakone is beautiful throughout the year, it really shines in the fall.
 From October through November, the area becomes saturated with vibrant shades of yellow and red, giving already gorgeous views a dynamic pop of color.
 The sight of Fuji framed by red maple leaves has inspired thousands of postcards as an iconic image of Japan.